2Shad/S3/README.md

 # S3 (Simple Storage Service)
-### Amazon's S3 service offers Highly avaliable, scalable and redundent storage, at reasonable prices with their different tiers.
+### S3 is Amazon's storage service that is Highly available, scalable and redundant replicating your data in 3 locations, at reasonable prices with their different tiers.
 It is generally used to store data that would be displayed in web, and for backup in case of a disaster.

 ![S3](S3.png)